 The Scottish education sector has a huge mix of academic disciplines and can be considered world leaders across many research areas.
 For instance, Edinburgh is a leader in artificial intelligence, Dundee in digital industries and biotechnology, and Aberdeen in offshore oil and gas technology to name but a few.

-- Dundee’s life sciences cluster supports 16% of jobs on Tayside
+- Dundee’s life sciences cluster supports 16% of the jobs in Tayside alone.
+278

 Under threat from Brexit?

 There are no prizes for guessing that Brexit represents the biggest threat to Scotland’s higher education sector.
 Pre-Brexit, roughly 11% of competitively won research funding in Scotland’s universities came from the EU.
 287 The UK Government has to announce whether the UK will continue to participate in the Horizon research fund, as well as the EU-dominated European Research Area.
 289 Brexit has also had a knock-on effect on the number of EU students applying to study in Scotland.
 Leaving the EU means that students will be charged international tuition fees, rather than their fees being paid for by Student Awards Agency Scotland (SAAS), which could increase costs by tens of thousands of pounds.
 Brexit also reduces opportunities for academics in the UK, as they have to follow research grants; if these are threatened, they will have to go elsewhere.
 Between 2016 and 2019, 2,500 academics from the EU left Scottish universities.
 292